 More than 100 young St John volunteers will meet the Queen on her visit.

 On Thursday, the Queen started the first day of the tour in Cardiff with a service of thanksgiving at Llandaff Cathedral.
 More than 600 people attended.

-They ended the day with a visit to Merthyr Tydfil's Cyfarthfa Castle and Cyfarthfa High School.
+They with a visit to Merthyr Tydfil's Cyfarthfa Castle and Cyfarthfa High School.